 This course will examine the historical development of police organizations, their current organization and administration and the principles that ensure effective service to the community.
-The major themes explored include: the effect of organizational structure and administrative procedure on the implementation of police administrative procedure on the implementation of police function; assessment of processes of recruitment, career advancement and leadership; administrative problems of staffing, supervision and morale; the utilization of planning and the evaluation of staff and functions.
+The major themes explored include: the effect of organizational structure and administrative procedure on the implementation of police function; assessment of processes of recruitment, career advancement and leadership; administrative problems of staffing, supervision and morale; the utilization of planning and the evaluation of staff and functions.